Explore Collections Explore The Collections

 Notes

-The east front of the Bank is shown in drawings 33, 34 and 36.
+The drawing shows the east front of the Bank.
 Eight columns are flanked by large blank windows and blind Tivoli windows.
 Each large blank window is framed by pilasters.
 Rather than the design shown, the built attic had the same design as the south front.

 Literature